VariableIsUndefined/Hinaba-engine/README.md

 Downloading latest release instead of cloning repository is highly recommended.
 The current repository may be unstable.
-Use current repository at your own risk.
+Use current it at your own risk.

 ## Guide